-The concept of One Person Company (OPC) in India by introducing Companies Act, 2013.
-The main aim to introduce the concept of One Person Company is to enable the Entrepreneur(s) carrying business in the Sole-Proprietor form of business to enter into a Corporate Framework.
+The Introduction of One Person Company (OPC) in India was a historic moment for Sole –proprietor.
+The main aim of introducing the concept of One Person Company is to enable the Entrepreneurs/Businessman to carry their business in the Proprietary form to enter into an organised corporate framework.

-OPC have some limitations like every OPC must nominate a nominee Director in the MOA or AOA who will become the owner of the OPC in case the promoter Director is disabled.
-Also, a OPC must be converted into a Private Limited Company if it crosses an annual turnover of Rs.2 crores.
-OPC can not raise it Paid up Capital to more than 50 Lacs.
-OPC files audited financial statements with the Ministry of Corporate Affairs at the end of each Financial Year.
+Similar to other constitution, OPC also has some limitations like every OPC must appoint a nominee Director in the MOA or AOA who will become the owner/possessor of the OPC in case the promoter Director is disabled.
+Also, an OPC must be converted into a Private Limited Company if it crosses an annual turnover of Rs.2 crores.
+OPC cannot raise it Paid-up Capital to more than 50 Lacs.
+OPC has to file audited financial statements with the Ministry of Corporate Affairs at the end of each Financial Year.

 PAN Card of proposed Directors

 No Objection Certificate (NOC) from the owner

 Electricity / Water / Telephone Bill / Bank Account Statement of the proposed director